MusicGenerator/mumble-ruby-pluginbot-docker/README.md

 ## Configure mpd
 See conf/mpd.conf which is the complete configuration file.

-## Playlists, state
-The playlists are stored within the container, not in the volumes.

 ## Notes
 The Dockerfile is mainly a script made from the documentation you can find at http://mumble-ruby-pluginbot.readthedocs.io/en/master/installation_howto.html.